The 2018 Rice Football season is in debrief mode, so we’re taking your questions about the team, the season and everything else.

 Prudy Calderon is your starting strong safety next season, that’s a done deal.
 He’ll be one of several sophomores that retain a starting spot next season.
-On defense, linebacker Antonio Montero and linebacker Treshawn Chamberlain head into the offseason with a secure starting role.
+On defense, linebacker Antonio Montero and linebacker Treshawn Chamberlain head into the offseason with a secure starting role.z

 Linebacker Kebreyun Page and defensive end Cameron Valentine are both guys that didn’t see much of the field this year as true freshman because of injury.
-They’ll have a decent shot to land a starting job next season and could find their way into the lineup a few games down the line, similar to the progression we saw with the freshman that forced their way into starting spots this season.
+They’ll have a decent shot to land a starting job next season.
+They could find their way into the lineup a few games down the line, similar to the progression we saw with the freshman that forced their way into starting spots this season.

 There’s a lot more ambiguity on offense.
 The only lock entering the offseason is left guard Cole Garcia.
 He started the final six games of the season and has earned himself a spot on the line.
 Clay Servin and Jake Syptak both got starts during the year and should be in the mix for an open tackle position.

 If they win the starting jobs, Wiley Green and Juma Otoviano could be the biggest difference makers on offense.
 It was pretty telling when Mike Bloomgren went to the pair of freshman in the final game of the regular season rather than starting healthy seniors Shawn Stankavage and Aston Walter.
 The passing of the torch was clear, but there will still be a legitimate competition at both positions this offseason, which I still expect Green and Otoviano to win.